stonepros/stone/doc/radosgw/STS.rst

 ===========
-STS in Ceph
+STS in Stone
 ===========

 Secure Token Service is a web service in AWS that returns a set of temporary security credentials for authenticating federated users.
 The link to official AWS documentation can be found here: https://docs.aws.amazon.com/STS/latest/APIReference/Welcome.html.

-Ceph Object Gateway implements a subset of STS APIs that provide temporary credentials for identity and access management.
+Stone Object Gateway implements a subset of STS APIs that provide temporary credentials for identity and access management.
-These temporary credentials can be used to make subsequent S3 calls which will be authenticated by the STS engine in Ceph Object Gateway.
+These temporary credentials can be used to make subsequent S3 calls which will be authenticated by the STS engine in Stone Object Gateway.
 Permissions of the temporary credentials can be further restricted via an IAM policy passed as a parameter to the STS APIs.

 STS REST APIs
 =============

-The following STS REST APIs have been implemented in Ceph Object Gateway:
+The following STS REST APIs have been implemented in Stone Object Gateway:

 1. AssumeRole: Returns a set of temporary credentials that can be used for cross-account access.
 The temporary credentials will have permissions that are